MileHacker Logo

 Public Transportation in Linz

-The system includes trams (Straßenbahn), buses (Bus), and the unique Pöstlingbergbahn, a mountain tramway.
-Trams are the backbone of city transport, connecting major areas, while buses fill in gaps and serve residential neighborhoods.
-Hauptplatz (Main Square) and Linz Hauptbahnhof (Main Train Station) are central hubs for trams and buses.
+The network includes trams (Straßenbahn), buses (Bus), plus the distinct Pöstlingbergbahn, a peak tramway.
+Trams are the backbone of getting around in the city, connecting major areas, while buses fill in gaps and serve residential neighborhoods.
+Hauptplatz (Main Square) and Linz Hauptbahnhof (Main Train Station) are central hubs for public transport like trams and buses.

 Route maps are available at tourist information offices, Linz AG customer centers, or online.
-Trams and buses generally operate from early morning (around 5:00 AM) until late evening (around midnight or later on weekends).
+Streetcars and buses generally operate from early morning (about 5:00 AM) until late evening (around midnight or later on weekends).
 During peak hours, frequency is high (every 5-10 minutes).
-Evenings and weekends, services are less frequent (every 15-30 minutes).
+Nights and weekends, services are less frequent (every 15-30 minutes).

 Ticketing & Accessibility